roalhelm/WindowsAutopatchFix/README.md

 These issues require manual intervention or different remediation approaches.

+## 🔄 ConfigMgr/WSUS Migration Support

+This solution specifically addresses common issues when migrating from Configuration Manager or WSUS to Intune and Windows Autopatch:

+### Detected WSUS Artifacts
+- **WUServer** - WSUS server URL that redirects updates away from cloud services
+- **UseWUServer** - Registry value that forces use of WSUS instead of Windows Update

+### Common Migration Scenarios
+1. **Co-Management enabled** but Software Update client settings still active in ConfigMgr
+2. **Control slider moved to Intune** but registry artifacts remain
+3. **GPO remnants** from previous WSUS deployments
+4. **Hybrid environments** with mixed update sources

+### Best Practices
+- Ensure ConfigMgr Software Update client settings are disabled for Autopatch devices
+- Target Autopatch devices with client settings that disable Windows and Office updates
+- Run this remediation regularly to catch configuration drift
+- Monitor log files for recurring WSUS configuration detections

+For more information, see [Microsoft's Conflicting Configurations Documentation](https://learn.microsoft.com/en-us/windows/deployment/windows-autopatch/references/windows-autopatch-conflicting-configurations).

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests.